I'm a freelance hairstylist in Oregon. I'm an entrepreneur at heart and I want to help you be a successful

 It Conditions Your Hair

 Did you know that your hair’s natural oils are one of the best things for it?
 Unlike conditioners from a bottle, this natural conditioner is perfectly suited to your hair.
 Brushing with firm strokes helps move the oils from the scalp toward the ends of your hair where the strands are naturally dryer and more worn out.
 A boar bristle brush is excellent for this.

 It Detangles and Volumizes

 If you’re like most people, you probably part your hair in the same place every day.
 Over time, this can cause the hair follicle to lay at a certain angle.
 When the follicle lays close to your scalp, it can cause you to lose volume.
 By tipping your head over and brushing with long strokes in a different direction than you usually part it, you force the follicle into a different position and keep it from laying flat against your head.

 It Stimulates Your Scalp

 Firm brushing stimulates blood flow to your scalp and helps circulate the oxygen (so it’s great if you have a headache).
 It also helps cleanse and stimulate the sebaceous glands which secrete an oily or waxy substance called “sebum” onto the surface of the skin.
 Sebum protects the skin and hair from harmful microorganisms and spreads vitamin E over the surface of your largest organ, the skin!
 Stimulating these tiny glands through firm brushing helps to keep them clean, unclogged, and doing their job.

-It doesn't matter how vigorously or regularly you brush your hair if you're using a dirty hairbrush.
+It is important to note that it doesn't matter how vigorously or regularly you brush your hair if you're using a dirty hairbrush.
 If your brush isn't clean you are simply dragging environmental pollutants through your hair and making it appear greasy.